 The NOMPEL programme equips students with basic theoretical and methodological knowledge in

 The first phase entails an introductory course on the Role of Law in Environmental Policies (Uppsala).
 The students will learn about the functions and potentials of different environmental legal instruments and principles, as well as how legislation and legal principles might enable the achievement of environmental objectives and green growth.
 The students will also learn how international and EU environmental law interact with national law and the basic structures and challenges of enforcing environmental law, in all Nordic countries.

 Building upon the general understanding of environmental law developed during the first phase, the second phase provides students with a chance to specialize in the two areas of environmental law: 1) effective management of natural resources, including the protection of biodiversity and 2) climate change and energy law.
 Both are of fundamental importance from an international, EU and Nordic perspective.

 Having acquired specialist competencies in biodiversity law and climate and energy law, in the third phase of the programme students will write a thesis in their area of specialisation.
 Students will be asked to choose a thesis topic and to develop their own empirical researche and analysis.
 The students will be continuously supported by a supervisor from one of the NOMPEL universities.
 Seminars, legal methodology and thesis writing skills will be provided.
 Students will receive feedback on draft papers, which will be presented in seminars, in the middle of the semester.
-The final thesis is subject to defence at the end of the programme and is evaluated and graded by two examiners, from two different institutions.
+The final thesis is evaluated and graded by two examiners, from two different institutions.
 The candidate’s academic supervisor cannot be one of the examiners.
 The candidate will receive a brief written reasoning of the grade awarded.

 Students who have successfully completed the programme will be awarded a joint degree (120 credits), named: